 “Even if you don’t want to, you have to keep growing to maintain your ability to practice.
 You have to have a certain number of education points that ensures you are continuing to learn throughout your working career,” she added.

-According to Job Outlook, GPs have a ‘very high skill’ level and make an average of $127,000+ a year.
+According to Labour Market Insights, GPs have a ‘very high skill’ level and a yearly salary of at least $131,000.